Abstract

 - 6.2.1.
 Economic Importance And Supply Risks

 - 6.2.2.
-Future Perspectives On Raw Material Demand Implications Of
+Future Perspectives On Raw Material Demand - Implications Of Technological Change.

 - 6.2.3.
 Emerging technologies and raw materials